Modern YEAR SEVEN

 –FLASHBACK: From Bruce Wayne: The Road Home – Catwoman #1.
 Catwoman steals the valuable cat statue known as the Pink Mynx from the Gotham Museum.
 Batman retrieves the stolen item, but Selina playfully gets away.

-–“The Mystery of the Black Bat” by Ed Brubaker/James Tucker (Batman #600 Part 2) April 2002
+–“The Mystery of the Black Bat!” by Ed Brubaker/James Tucker (Batman #600 Part 2) April 2002

 Bruce and Dick learn about a Civil War hero known as “The Black Bat,” whose adventures are vaguely referenced in a 19th Century dime novel.
 Hoping to learn more about this mystery man, the Dynamic Duo visit their good friend Professor Carter Nichols to make use of his “maybe machine.”
 Using Nichols’ invention (where one is able to send an avatar of himself into the past, similar to astral projection), the Dynamic Duo travels back to the 1860s and saves an African-American soldier from Confederates.
 After getting caught by Confederate soldiers themselves, the Black Bat shows up and saves them.
 Afterward, the Black Bat unmasks, revealing himself to be the soldier that was saved by our heroes earlier.
 Bruce and Dick return to the present, but wonder if, by some paradox, there was no Black Bat until they went back in time and inspired the rescued soldier themselves.
 For anyone doubting the canonicity of this tale, I know this is an anniversary issue homage story, but since Carter Nichols is a canonical Batman character, there is no reason why this story can’t be canon.
 Also, we should recall that Batman and Robin have been going on unspecified time-traveling adventures courtesy of Nichols all throughout this year, although they are unlisted and we must imagine them on our list.